 - Tips & Tricks – How to – Social Stories, trouble shooting, visual aids (choice boards, visual routines, etc.)

-SNIP offers a variety a groups that engage and connects families with special needs:
+SNIP offers a variety of groups that engage and connects families with special needs:

 This Special Needs Inclusion Toolkit is an information package to assist in navigating the resources available for all military families supporting an individual with special needs associated with CFB Trenton.
 This toolkit will explain the process of who is qualified to provide a diagnosis, next steps, financial options, understanding the terms and acronyms and navigating the Ontario School System.

 To learn more about the Special Needs & Inclusion programs and services offered by the Trenton Military Family Resource Centre please contact: